- 1 week pregnant

 - 35 week pregnant

 - 36 week pregnant

 - 38 week pregnant

 At 28 weeks you are now entering the third trimester of your pregnancy.
 Although the pregnancy will last 12 more weeks, you should already start preparing for the baby's arrival.
 Here's what's coming your way during the week 28 of pregnancy:

 At this stage, your baby is pretty well-developed.
-Her organs, tissues, and nerves continue to grow, but she already has all of the systems in the store that is necessary for survival outside the uterus.
+Her organs, tissues, and nerves continue to grow, but she already has all of the systems necessary for survival outside the uterus.

 Towards the end of the pregnancy, babies start to recognize familiar sounds and voices.

 As you'll spend more and more time resting, use that time to talk to the baby, sing to him, and bond as much as you can before the labor.